Open Compute Project: Open networking switches

 On May 8, 2013, an effort to define an open network switch was announced.
-The plan was to allow Facebook to load its own operating system software onto the switch.
-Press reports predicted that more expensive and higher-performance switches would continue to be popular, while less expensive products treated more like a commodity (using the buzzword "top-of-rack") might adopt the proposal.
+The plan was to allow Facebook to load its own operating system software onto its top-of-rack switches.
+Press reports predicted that more expensive and higher-performance switches would continue to be popular, while less expensive products treated more like a commodity.

-The first attempt at an open networking switch by Facebook was designed together with Taiwanese ODM Accton using Broadcom Trident II chip and is called Wedge, the Linux OS that it runs is called FBOSS.
+The first attempt at an open networking switch by Facebook was designed together with Taiwanese ODM Accton using Broadcom Trident II chip and is called "Wedge"; the Linux OS that it runs is called "FBOSS".
 Later switch contributions include "6-pack" and Wedge-100, based on Broadcom Tomahawk chips.
 Similar switch hardware designs have been contributed by: Accton Technology Corporation (and its Edgecore Networks subsidiary), Mellanox Technologies, Interface Masters Technologies, Agema Systems.
 Capable of running Open Network Install Environment (ONIE)-compatible network operating systems such as Cumulus Linux, Switch Light OS by Big Switch Networks, or PICOS by Pica8.
 A similar project for a custom switch for the Google platform had been rumored, and evolved to use the OpenFlow protocol.